Retirement Income Strategy – Downsizer House Sales

 - Costs of property sale and your ultimate profit margin in real terms needs to be considered.

-If you are selling your home and considering the Downsizer option, or in fact the option for a non-concessional contribution to your superannuation, there are rules and regulations to consider for each of these.
-We recommend seeking professional advice regarding your individual circumstances and your retirement income strategy.
+If you are selling your home and considering the Downsizer option, or in fact the option for a non-concessional contribution to your superannuation as part of your SMSF investment strategy, there are rules and regulations to consider for each of these.
+We recommend seeking professional advice regarding your individual circumstances and your retirement plannig income strategy.
+Maher Digby are specialists when it comes to estate planning Sunshine Coast services, so why not contact us today to find out more about your Downsized Contribution estate planning options.

 For more Information contact Mark Digby at Maher Digby Securities Pty Ltd - Financial Advisers – AFSL No. 230559.
 This document was prepared without taking into account any person’s particular objectives, financial situation or needs.
 It is not guaranteed as accurate or complete and should not be relied upon as such.
 Maher Digby Securities does not accept any responsibility for the opinions, comments, forward looking statements, and analysis contained in this document, all of which are intended to be of a general nature.
 Investors should, before acting on this information, consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 We recommend consulting a financial advisor